carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Use Cases:
   1. A new application will run across multiple Amazon ECS tasks.
 Front-end application logic will process data and then pass that data to a back-end ECS task to perform further processing and write the data to a datastore.
 How to reduce-interdependencies so failures do no impact other components? ==> Create an Amazon SQS queue and configure the front-end to add messages to the queue and the back-end to poll the queue for messages.
   2. A web application allows users to upload photos.
 The application offers two tiers of service: free and paid.
 Photos uploaded by paid users should be processed before those submitted using the free tier.
 The photos are uploaded to an Amazon S3 bucket which uses an event notification to send the job information to Amazon SQS.
 How to meet the requirements ? ==> AWS recommend using separate queues when you need to provide prioritization of work.
 The logic can then be implemented at the application layer to prioritize the queue for the paid photos over the queue for the free photos.
   3. A company is working with a partner that has an application that must be able to send messages to one of the company’s Amazon SQS queues.
 The partner company has its own AWS account.
-How can a Solutions Architect provide least privilege access to the partner? ==> Amazon SQS supports resource-based policies.
+How can least privilege access to the partner be provided? ==> Amazon SQS supports resource-based policies.
 The best way to grant the permissions using the **principle of least privilege** is to use a resource-based policy attached to the SQS queue that grants the partner company’s AWS account the `sqs:SendMessage` privilege.

 #### Types of Queues

-There are two types of queues: Standard & FIFO
+There are two types of queues: Standard & FIFO.

 ##### Standard Queues